Homebrew/homebrew-cask/USAGE.md

 * `--debug`: output debug information
 * `--no-binaries`: skip symlinking executable binaries into `/usr/local/bin`
 * `--require-sha`: abort installation of cask if no checksum is defined
+* `--language=<iso-language>[,<iso-language> ... ]` changes the language of the cask to be installed.
+The first matching language is used, otherwise it uses the default language of the cask.

 You can also modify the default installation locations used when issuing `brew cask install`: